This investment strategy is working even better than we expected +711%

 - The highest total return +477.6%

-- The highest compound annual growth rate over the 14 year period
+- The highest compound annual growth rate over 14 years

 - The lowest standard deviation which means Qi Value returns were not as volatile as the other ratios